yoonghan/yoonghan.github.io/README.md

 # Deployment into AWS Elasticbeanstalk
 1. Check that the start port is 8081.
 2. Check that 'npm install' and 'npm start' can be triggered.
+3. Go to Configuration->Software to add NODE_ENV=production, PORT=8081
+4. Go to Configuraiton->Software to add start up with "npm start", and not default server.js

 # Deployment from Windows server to Unix System.
 1. After npm build, look for "\\" in folders .next\**\*.json.